 Kindergarten through Grade 3 students take home their weekly personal reports.

-Grades 4-8 send home mid-term reports to every student; these are to be signed by the legal guardian and returned immediately to ensure communication.
-These mid-term reports give students more time to practice responsibility and independence.
-We post grade 4-8 scores at http://sycamoreeducation.com/; have your child show you their grades.
+We post current grade 4-8 scores at http://sycamoreeducation.com/; have your child show you their grades.

 Academic Deficiency Probation

 Each student strives to attain the level of her or his God-given potential and ability.
 Students who exhibit a constant pattern of low achievement, little effort, or show a negative attitude and effort, and fail to correct the matter place themselves under these provisions: